AsemAlhaidary/hexo-generator-readtime/README.md

 $ npm install hexo-generator-readtime
 ```

 📝 When `defaultTime` is set to "`auto`," it will calculate the fuzzy time based on the least "count" time for `fuzzyTime.time_period`.
-Example: 590sec becomes "about 6 minutes".
+Example: 578sec becomes "about 10 minutes".
 If you define `defaultTime` as "seconds", "minutes", etc., the time returned is more precise whereas "auto" will provide a very rough estimation.

+## GitHub

+Find on GitHub here: https://github.com/AsemAlhaidary/hexo-generator-readtime

 ## How to use